-This office is responsible for the organisation around third-year and graduation internships, including the provision of information and filing of documents.
+This office is responsible for organisation around internships and graduation, including the provision of information and filing of documents.
 The office:

-- Receives completed Internship/Graduation Project Approval forms, passes these on to the study programme, and informs students of the programme's decision; - Makes sure students can submit products; - Makes contact with the companies where students will be doing their internship, and informs the companies about the graduation process and the companies' role; - Makes sure that information and documents can be passed on to the supervising lecturer and to the internal and external examiners and files all necessary documents; - Takes care of the scheduling and administration of interim and final presentations; - Makes sure the internship is properly completed by sending and processing evaluation forms, which may be electronic or hard copies.
+- Receives completed Internship/Graduation Project Approval forms, passes these on to the study programme, and informs students of the programme's decision; - Makes sure students can submit products; - Makes contact with the companies where students will be doing their graduation internship, and informs the companies about the graduation internship process and the companies' role; - Makes sure that information and documents can be passed on to the supervising lecturer and to the internal and external examiners and files all necessary documents; - o Takes care of the scheduling and administration of interim and final presentations; - Makes sure the graduation internship is properly completed by sending and processing evaluation forms, which may be electronic or hard copies.

-Supervising lecturer3
+Supervising lecturer

 The supervising lecturer provides you with guidance as you complete your project.
 This guidance may relate to the technical or other content of the project, and primarily focuses on the process.
-The supervising lecturer advises the examiner on the assessment of the project.
+The supervising lecturer advises the internal examiner on the assessment of the project.